skills/introduction-to-secret-scanning/.github/steps/1-enable-secret-scanning.md

 ### What is a secret?

-In the our context, a secret (or credential) is a plain-text string, or a pair of strings, that authorizes access a service.
+In our context, a secret (or credential) is a plain-text string, or a pair of strings, that authorizes access to a service.
 Examples could be AWS secret access keys/ID's, Google API keys, or GitHub Personal Access Tokens (PATs).

 The GitHub Docs provides a list of [all supported patterns](https://docs.github.com/en/code-security/secret-scanning/secret-scanning-patterns#supported-secrets).